-Standing Order Governing Petitions to the Single Justice Pursuant to G. L. C. 231, sec.
-118 (First Paragraph)
+Standing Order Concerning Petitions to the Single Justice Pursuant to G. L. c.
+231, sec.
+118 (First Paragraph) or Rule 12(a) of the Uniform Rules on Impoundment Procedure

 (c) Opposition; Form.
 Within seven days (ten days if the petitioner's certificate of service required under [d] hereof shows service by first-class mail) after the filing of the petition, or such other time as the court may direct, the other party or parties to the case may, but need not, file and serve an opposition thereto (not to exceed fifteen pages of text compliant with Mass.R.A.P.
 20[a]- unless leave of court has been obtained) setting forth reasons why the petition should not be granted.
 The opposition shall not restate matters contained in the petition unless the opposing party is dissatisfied with the statement thereof contained in the petition.
 The opposition may be accompanied by a supplemental record appendix containing such additional portions of the record as were before the trial court and are necessary for adjudication, and which the petitioner failed to include in its record appendix.